-Using the Google keyword tool to build your keyword list is a good place to start, this has various options to help you filter and streamline your target keywords.
-Remember to make a note of all the words you exclude form the list, these will be a valuable as negative keywords if you decide to utilise the broad and phrase matching keyword modifiers.
+Using the Google keyword tool to build your keyword list is an excellent place to start, this has various options to help you filter and streamline your target keywords.
+Remember to make a note of all the words you exclude from the list, these will be a valuable as negative keywords if you decide to utilise the broad and phrase matching keyword modifiers.

 The three main keyword modifiers:

-This is basically a wide spread catch all modifier brining in any search phrase that relates slightly in any way to your target keyword.
-The danger of this is it can and will show your ads for irrelevant searches, unless you have a comprehensive negative keyword list.
-This is mainly used as a test bed to find other possible search terms you can target and convert later with exact match.
+This is basically a widespread catch-all modifier bringing in any search phrase that relates slightly in any way to your target keyword.
+The danger of this is it can and will show your ads for irrelevant searches unless you have a comprehensive negative keyword list.
+This is mainly used as a testbed to find other possible search terms you can target and convert later with exact match.
 There is a broad match modifier available, by adding + before a word within a keyphrase enforces that that exact word must be somewhere within the search phrase.

 This is a much more controllable modifier, only showing your ad for searches that include your keyword within the search phrase.
 You also need to utilise negative keywords to exclude possible irrelevant searches triggering your ads.

-As the name suggests this will only show your ads for searches that match your keywords exactly.
-But saying this there is a setting within the campaign setting called “Keyword matching options” which allows you to include plurals, misspellings and other very close variants of the keyword.
+As the name suggests, this will only show your ads for searches that match your keywords exactly.
+But saying this, this also include plurals, misspellings and other very close variants of the keyword.

 Landing Page Optimisation

-Something that is often overlooked is the landing page, this is one of the more important aspects of you campaign.
-Not only does it count towards quality score, it’s where you turn your visits into a conversion.
-After all your trouble of building the perfect ad campaign and paying for the click the last thing you want is potential customer bouncing straight back out again due to a poor page experience.
+Something that is often overlooked is the landing page, and this is one of the more critical aspects of your campaign.
+Not only does it count towards the quality score, but it’s also where you turn your visits into a conversion.
+After all your trouble of building the perfect ad campaign and paying for the click, the last thing you want is potential customer bouncing straight back out again due to a poor page experience.

-Well optimised target landing pages for each keyword group is a must; use basic on page improvements make use of the URL, title tag, H1, H2’s and original informative content.
+Well optimised landing pages for each keyword group is a must; use basic on-page improvements such as pretty URLs, title tag, H1, H2’s and original informative content.
 The page must relate to the search term and provide a good user experience, but most of all make sure you have a clear call to action.

 Create at least one conversion within Google Ads.
 Either place the Google Ads conversion tracking script on the order/form sent confirmation page.
 Or import a goal or transaction from Google Analytics.
-This will prove invaluable to managing your keywords.
-If the searcher allows cookies you will be able to see which keywords are driving your site conversions.
+This will prove invaluable for managing your keywords.
+If the searcher allows cookies, you will be able to see which keywords are driving your site conversions.